Logo

 • Sleep test

 To perform testing, WDTF Simple I/O plugins must support your tested device.
-Follow this link to learn more about WDTF Simple I/O plugins.
+Follow Microsoft recommendations to learn more about WDTF Simple I/O plugins.

 At this stage, we launch a device I/O test with a test driver called testdriver.sys as a parameter.
 Device Fundamentals Tests and TAEF are both perfectly suitable for automated driver testing.

-The Windows Device Console is a command line utility that gives information about plug and play devices and their system drivers and manage devices and filter drivers for specific device classes.
+The console is a command-line utility that provides information about plug-and-play devices and their system drivers, manages devices, and filters drivers for specific device classes.
 Using devcon, you can install, remove, connect, disconnect, and configure devices.
 Devcon allows you to set a template while searching for a specific device.
 An asterisk (*) can replace one or several symbols in queries.

 Examples of commands: